 Beyond his veterinary career, Dr. Harris has various other interests including, (but not limited to), fishing, sailing, skydiving, snowboarding, music, and, most importantly, his grown children.
 Being a father is Dr. Harris’s most serious commitment.
 Meredith and her husband Jamie live in Austin, Texas where they are successfully navigating the commercial real estate world and doing a stellar job of raising their sons, Nash and Watt.
 Adam is Dr. Harris’s math & musical prodigy.
 After getting a degree in business, Adam is now aiming towards his PhD in Physics at the University of Colorado in Boulder while drumming on the side for pocket change.
 He also coaches, (in mid-air!), at the local skydiving center.

 Music is also a passion of Dr. Harris.
-His guitar, vocal, and video production skills allowed him to assemble and perform a tribute to September 11, which was featured as an opening performance for first “Huey Lewis and the News”, then “Trisha Yearwood”.
+His guitar, vocal, and video production skills allowed him to assemble and perform a tribute to September 11, (click to see), which was featured as an opening performance for first “Huey Lewis and the News”, then “Trisha Yearwood”.
 These performances became the inspiration for the all-veterinarian band, “Projectile”, which Dr. Harris founded in 2003.
 Projectile’s performances included openings for the legendary “Chicago”, “Hootie and the Blowfish”, “Clint Black”, and “REO Speedwagon”, in addition to several headliner appearances.
 Now it’s occasional; in August, 2019 Dr. H performed “Shallow” at the opening of the American Veterinary Medical Association annual meeting in Washington, DC.